QLiMBer/AI-lightning-detector/docs/cli.md

 - `--max-frames INT` (default: 0): hard cap on frames sent to the model per video (after sampling/packing). `0` means unlimited (scan the whole video at the chosen `--fps`).
 For long videos, consider keeping a cap or enabling `--packing` to control time/VRAM.
 - `--max-slice-nums INT` (default: 1): split hi‑res frames into slices to reduce VRAM use.
 Increase if you hit OOM (e.g., `2` or `3`).
 - `--attn {sdpa,flash_attention_2,eager}` (default: sdpa): attention backend. `sdpa` uses PyTorch’s scaled dot‑product attention (stable, built‑in). `flash_attention_2` uses custom CUDA kernels for speed but requires an exact‑match wheel for your Torch/CUDA. `eager` is a fallback (slower).
+- `--model-revision STR` (optional, default: unset): pin the Hugging Face repo revision (commit SHA/tag/branch) for `openbmb/MiniCPM-V-4_5`.
+Pinning avoids surprise code updates and makes runs reproducible.
 - `--dtype {bfloat16,float16,float32}` (default: float16): numeric precision for compute. `float16` (FP16) is compatible on most GPUs and fast. `bfloat16` (BF16) can be more numerically stable on newer GPUs (e.g., Ampere+ with BF16) with similar speed. `float32` is highest precision but slowest and uses most VRAM — helpful for debugging.
 - `--image-size INT` (default: 448): resize frames to a fixed square size before inference to ensure consistent token shapes.
 448 works well with the model’s 14‑pixel patch size (32×32 patches).
 - `--no-resize`: disable resizing.
 Use only if you’re certain all frames produce identical token shapes; otherwise you may hit size mismatch errors.
+- `--batch-size INT` (default: 16): microbatch size used by the CLI’s robust fallback when a tensor size mismatch occurs.
+Lower this if the fallback still fails; each batch is retried or split into single‑frame calls as needed.

 ## Tuning Guide (what the flags mean for detection)